cuviper/rust-git-fs/README.md

+# rust-git-fs

-# rust-git-fs: a FUSE implementation for Git objects
+A FUSE implementation for Git objects.

 With `git-fs` one can mount a Git tree as a filesystem, then browse any branch/commit/etc. without needing to actually check them out.